 Each rider needs to have access to a horse or pony for the season, irrespective of whether the horse is owned, baited or on loan.
 The league caters for riders of all levels, provided that they have access to a horse that is able to participate at the level offered.

-St Mary’s competes in the Jo’burg Metro Region of the Gauteng SANESA league.
-The Gauteng league comprises four qualifying shows in each calendar year and the girls are encouraged to compete in all four of the qualifiers.
+St Mary’s competes in the Johannesburg region of the Gauteng SANESA league.
+The Johannesburg league comprises four qualifying shows in each calendar year and the girls are encouraged to compete in all four of the qualifiers.
 Riders are awarded individual and school points based on where they are placed in each individual show.
-Based on their performance points in the four qualifiers, riders qualify to represent the Gauteng Central Region at SANESA Gauteng Finals.
-After successful participation at Gauteng Finals, teams are chosen to represent Gauteng at the SANESA National Championships where riders compete against teams from other provinces.
+Based on their performance points in the four qualifiers, riders qualify to represent the Gauteng region at SANESA Gauteng Finals.
+After successful participation at Gauteng finals, teams are chosen to represent Gauteng at the SANESA National Championships where riders compete against teams from other provinces.

 St Mary’s competes in the category of schools aligned to the number of riders participating, and points from all the girls’ classes are added to determine the winning school for the season.